-You’ve made a thrilling, life changing decision to set up your own business.
+You’ve made a thrilling, life-changing decision to set up your own business.
 Along with excitement and anticipation of an amazing journey ahead come, understandably, worrisome questions: How do I do this?
 What is the best way for me?!
-Choosing whether to go down the sole trader or a Ltd company route can be a daunting task.
+Choosing whether to go down the sole trader or a limited company route can be a daunting task.

 In this blog post, we give guidance and advice to help you make the right decision.

-First of all, let’s consider the difference between a sole trader and a limited company.
+Firstly, let’s consider the difference between a sole trader and a limited company.
 The main difference between the two comes down to how you are treated legally.
 With a limited company, the business stands as a separate entity in the eyes of the law, while with sole traders, the business owner and the business are treated as one single entity.
-Each of these options has its pros and cons which I will explore further.
+Each of these options has its pros and cons, which I will explore further.

 Another benefit would be the ability to do tax planning and gain tax efficiencies.
-Generally, tax bill will be much lower.
-This also presents the opportunity to defer the extraction of profit to a later tax year in which a lower rate of taxation is due.
+Generally, the tax bill will be much lower.
+This also presents the opportunity to defer the extraction of profit to a later tax year, in which a lower rate of taxation is due.

 Thirdly, if you just start out, the suppliers and customers will probably take you more seriously if they see a limited company behind the business.